LoneWolf-84/Y_Y/README.md

 # Y_Y
-Android App designed for developers who wants to discover and learn new tracks.
+Android App designed for developers who want to discover and learn new tracks.